jberghoef/wagtail-tag-manager/README.rst

     WTM_CACHE_TIMEOUT = 1800

-Sets the amount of microseconds the cache will be preserved.
+Sets the amount of seconds the cache will be preserved.
 At the moment, caching is only applied to constants, which will refresh when a constant is saved.
 Default is 30 minutes.